In the aftermath of the tragic passing of Silver King, another in a long line of deaths in the ring, we have some very important questions to ask.

 Silver King, while wrestling at an event at The Roundhouse in London on May 11, 2019, bounced off the ropes and delivered a jumping clothesline to Juventud Guerrera.
 After a near pinfall, Juventud kicked out.
 Silver King was now laying on his stomach with one arm dangling over Juventud but unable to get up fully even though wrestling logic dictates that Juventud was the one who supposedly should have been hurt after the maneuver.

 Moments after, Juventud talked to Silver King as the referee urged both competitors to get up.
 That’s when things took a turn for the worse.
 At this point, Silver King was having a hard time breathing.
-Juventud, noting something was not right, got up and started inciting the crowd in a bid give Silver King a chance to catch his breath and maybe get the crowd going.
+Juventud, noting something was not right, got up and started inciting the crowd in a bid to give Silver King a chance to catch his breath and maybe get the crowd going.
 Did he tell Juventud that he just needed a little time and that he’d be okay?
-Or that he wasn’t feeling well and that they needed to “take it home”?
+Or that he wasn’t feeling well and that they needed to “take it home?”
 Only they and perhaps the referee know what words were exchanged in that brief moment.

 Before Silver King become unresponsive, his opponent tried lifting him to no avail.
 Why was he making it so difficult for Juventud to pick him up?
-Why was he acting as he had just received a devastating finishing move?
+Why was he acting as if he had just received a devastating finishing move?
 Silver King simply wasn’t cooperating.
 Instead of continuing to try to raise his comrade which was becoming an impossibility, Guerrera decided to deliver a strong-style kick to his shoulder/chest area that echoed throughout the venue with a loud “whack!”, pleasing many in the crowd.

 Afterward, Silver King just laid face down unresponsive on the mat.
 With Juventud unable to turn him over despite several attempts, he seemed confused.
 You could almost imagine him saying the words, “What’s going on?” while looking toward referee Black Terry for some guidance.
 Inexplicably, the referee continued to urge Silver King to get up and seemed to see no reason to stop the match.